Congratulations! You’ve gotten over the first hurdle and made it through to a face to face interview. That means your potent

 It’s your job to focus their attention back to why they invited you to interview in the first place.

-What you should do: Think of it as a short refresher – give an overview of your CV, including a summary of your degree, what you’ve been up to since, and what has brought you to the point of wanting this graduate job.
+What you should do: Think of it as a short refresher – give an overview of your CV, including a summary of your degree with any key skills learnt, what you’ve been up to since, and what has brought you to the point of wanting this graduate job.

 The key to interview success is not just down what you say, but how you say it.
 Whatever graduate job you go for, you’ll need to be ready to interact with a range of different people.